liferay/liferay-docs/develop/tutorials/articles/290-internationalization/01-localizing-your-application.markdown

 # Localizing Your Application [](id=localizing-your-application)

-If you're writing a Liferay Application, you're probably a genius who is also really cool.
-Which means your application is going to be used throughout the entire world.
-At least, it will if the messages that appear to its users can be translated into their language.
+If you're writing a Liferay Application, you're probably a genius who is also really cool, which means your application will be used throughout the entire world.
+At least, if its messages can be translated into their language, it will.
 Thankfully, Liferay makes it easy to support translation of your application's language keys.

 +$$$

-**Note:** Even if you don't think your application needs to be translated into multiple languages, use the localization pattern presented here for any messages displayed in your user interface.
+**Note:** Even if you don't plan to translate your application into multiple languages, use the localization pattern presented here for any messages displayed in your user interface.
 It's much easier to change the messages by updating a language properties file than by finding every instance of a message and replacing it in your JSPs and Java classes.